Lake Lawn History

 Historic Wisconsin Resort Located in the Lake Geneva Area

-Lake Lawn is home to a rich history that began long before Midwestern vacationers discovered its lakeside charms 130 years ago.
+Lake Lawn is home to a rich history that began long before Midwestern vacationers discovered its lakeside charms over 130 years ago.
 From Native Americans to Mabie’s Circus and Menagerie, Lake Lawn celebrates and continues to build upon its affluent history.
 Traces of the past can still be found throughout the resort today.

 Lake “Waubashawbess” or “Swan Lake” was the original name for Delavan Lake, given by the ancient Native Americans who called it home from 600 – 1200 A.D.
 Excavations throughout the last century have revealed the largest collection of effigy mounds in southern Wisconsin with over 40 mounds still remaining on the property.
 Further excavations in 1911 led to the discovery of hundreds of Native American artifacts ranging from spearheads to pottery pieces.